vib-tcp/introduction_2_HPC/chapters/04_connecting_2_resources.md

 ![vsc_add_ssh_pub_key](https://user-images.githubusercontent.com/1775952/232023753-4b172e36-58ea-4aa6-bef8-94178406d31d.png)

-In the **View Account** tab you will find information about your account, among these you will know your VSC-Uid that has a fromat as **vsc00000**, you might be requested to share this ID in order to be added to a project or priority list of a training session.
+In the **View Account** tab you will find information about your account, among these you will know your VSC-Uid that has a format as **vsc00000**, you might be requested to share this ID in order to be added to a project or priority list of a training session.
 You will also find the path to your `$HOME`, `$DATA` and `$SCRATCH` directory that is linked to your institution, in my case is UGent.

 **Home directory: /user/gent/000/vsc00000**
 **Data directory: /data/gent/000/vsc00000**